AI Policy - Safe Security

 No, the data you submit and the responses you receive are used only to support your experience, and only processes data specific to the querying SAFE tenant.
 This data is not used to train models across customers or shared across customers.

-Is any data transferred outside of my SAFE tenant
+Is any data transferred outside of my SAFE tenant?

 When using AI in the SAFE platform, data is transferred outside of the current site to third-party LLM providers in order to generate a response.
 Even though the data is transferred, it follows existing SAFE security practices and is not persisted.
-Each data request is sent to our LLM providers individually, over an TSL-encrypted service, to process and send back to the SAFE platform.
+Each data request is sent to our LLM providers individually, over an TLS encrypted service, to process and send back to the SAFE platform.

 Can I disable AI in SAFE if my organization is not ready to use it?